 The masses of the super massive black holes in the centers of galaxies appear to correlate with several properties of the host galaxy.
 The best known correlations are black hole mass with the stellar velocity dispersion and total luminosity of the host galaxy.
 These relations extend from the biggest galaxies to globular clusters.
 And they strongly suggest that there is a fundamental link between galaxy and black hole evolution, The relations tie together quantities that probe very different length- and mass-scales.
 Important questions remain about the demography of the super-massive black holes, with direct implications for galaxy evolution, black hole fueling and feedback from AGN.

 NGC 1277 is a compact little galaxy with one of the biggest black holes known to date.
-Its black hole weighs 17 billion times the mass of the Sun, which is an incredible 14% of this galaxies total mass.
+Its black hole weighs 5 billion times the mass of the Sun, which is 2% of this galaxies total mass.
 Most of the stars in this galaxy are strongly affected by the gravitational pull of this black hole.
 And the black hole itself is bigger than our solar system.
-The research paper is published in Nature on November 29, 2012 and it describes a further 5 galaxies with similar properties.
+The original research paper is published in Nature on November 29, 2012 and it describes a further 5 galaxies with similar properties.
+And we published an updated analysis in 2016 in this paper by Jonelle Walsh.

-A very nice article can be found at ScienceNOW by Ken Croswell.
+A very nice popular level article can be found at ScienceNOW by Ken Croswell.

 Follow-up work is in progress.
 Akin Yildirim, PhD student at MPIA, is currently leading the follow up with the PPAK integral field spectograph at Calar Alto 3.5m to find out if these systems also have extraordinarily large dark matter halos.
 Jonelle Walsh (University of Texas) is leading the Laser-assisted Adaptive Optics observations with both Gemini-North and a Keck telescope.